WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Description**

 Calculates the Simple Square Integral (SSI) of the signal.
-See more about the SSI.
+In an EMG signal, the SSI describes the energy of the signal (Phinyomark et al., 2009).

 ```python
 CalcSSI(Signal, col, sr)